The stadswaag is a historic square in Antwerp that was created in the sixteenth century around a weighing house (waag).

 The area continued to be economically successful up to the end of the eighteenth century, when commercial activity moved more to the north of the city.
 Symbolic for the end of the area’s fortunes, the weighing house burnt down in 1873.
 The only reminder of this large building is the square’s name, as Stadswaag can be translated as ‘city weighing house’.

 The Stadswaag today

 By the twentieth century, the area had lost its importance.
-Many buildings became vacant and the square looked run-down.
-In the 1960s however, the square was revived for some time when artists started to discover the area and the Stadswaag became synonymous with nighlife.
+Many buildings became vacant, and the square looked run-down.
+In the 1960s, however, the square was revived for some time when artists started to discover the area and the Stadswaag became synonymous with nightlife.

 In the 1990s, the square was redesigned, resulting in a quieter, pedestrian friendly environment.
 Today, most of the surrounding historic houses have been renovated, giving a good idea of how the area must have looked like several centuries ago.